swank-rats/docs/in/appendix/appendix.md

 ## Get the Bone in the internet

-This will tell you how to connect the beaglebone to the internet.
+In this section we will tell you how to connect a beaglebone to the Internet.
-There are three possibilities how to achieve that goal
+There are three possibilities how to achieve this goal.

-### Easy
+### Via lan (easy)

-1. Connect an ethernet cable with your bone and the other end with your router.
+1. Connect an ethernet cable with your beagle bone and the other end with your router.
 2. You're done.

-### There is only WIFI or It's not that easy
+### Via wireless lan (not that easy)

+__Requirements:__
-__Requirements:__ Computer which can connect to the WIFI and with a free Ethernet Port Ethernet Cable
+* a computer which can connect to the WIFI and with a free Ethernet Port Ethernet Cable

 1. On the host computer (the computer whose Internet connection you plan to share) open Network Connections by clicking the Start button Picture of the Start button, and then clicking Control Panel.
 In the search box, type adapter, and then, under Network and Sharing Center, click View network connections.
 2. Select your WIFI and your LAN adapter by holding CTRL and clicking on both.